Misterio77/website/index.md

 I'm currently working on my Bachelor of Information Systems degree at [University of São Paulo](https://usp.br)'s [Institute of Mathematics and Computer Sciences](https://www.icmc.usp.br/en/), as a developer at [UGet](https://br.linkedin.com/company/u-get), and on a couple personal projects.

-I mainly work with Linux, Rust, Python, Go, C/C++, HTML+CSS, and Docker.
+I mainly work with Linux, Rust, Python, Go, C/C++, and Docker.

 ## Tech and design